-UPDATE ON LEGAL STATUS: Portions of the Charter Change currently valid and enforceable by the Auditor's Office due to recent legal proceedings are as follows:
+UPDATE ON LEGAL STATUS: Portions of the Charter amendments currently valid and enforceable by the Auditor's Office due to recent legal proceedings are as follows:

-As of April 29, 2020: Portland City Code Section 2.10.010 and City Charter Section 3-301, Contributions in City of Portland Candidate Elections.
-The Auditor's Office will enforce contribution limits as outlined in these regulations beginning Monday, May 4, 2020 in order to give campaigns and individuals time to comply.
+As of April 23, 2020: Based on the Oregon Supreme Court decision in Multnomah County vs. Mehrwein, 366 Or 295 (2020), the portions of Code Section 2.10.010 and Charter Section 3-301, Contributions in City of Portland Candidate Elections, are constitutional.
+The Auditor's Office began enforcing contribution limits as outlined in those regulations on Monday, May 4, 2020.

-Independent Expenditure registration (via OR Secretary of State campaign finance database): City Charter Sections 3-302(b) and Portland City Code Sections 2.10.020(B).
+- Independent Expenditure registration (via OR Secretary of State campaign finance database): Charter Sections 3-302(b) and Code Sections 2.10.020(B).

-Employee Political Committee donations through payroll deduction (for all Portland employers): City Charter Sections 3-301(c) and Portland City Code Sections 2.10.010(C).
+- Employee Political Committee donations through payroll deduction (for all Portland employers): Charter Sections 3-301(c) and Code Sections 2.10.010(C).

-Timely, detailed disclosures for City candidate campaign communications; includes website, print, radio, streaming, billboard, and video communications (for Political Committees, Independent Spenders, entities, individuals, candidates, and their campaigns): City Charter Sections 3-303 and Portland City Code Sections 2.10.030.
+- Timely, detailed disclosures for communication related to City candidates; includes online, print, radio, streaming, billboard, and video communications (for Political Committees, Independent Spenders, entities, individuals, candidates, and their campaigns): Charter Sections 3-303 and Code Sections 2.10.030.

 Relevant legal documents:

 - Oregon Supreme Court Opinion (City not a party to case)

 If you have questions about implementation or believe there has been a violation of City campaign finance regulations, please email the Elections Office at firstname.lastname@example.org or call 503-823-3546.

 Use this form to submit campaign finance regulations complaints (Note: Form features work best in Microsoft Edge)